Dwarf-tossing: Canada

 In Ontario, Canada, the Dwarf Tossing Ban Act was introduced in 2003 by Windsor West MPP Sandra Pupatello in the Legislative Assembly of Ontario.
 This private member's public bill did not proceed beyond its introduction to second or third readings, nor did it receive royal assent, and therefore died at the close of the 37th Legislature.
-The bill proposed a fine of not more than $5,000, imprisonment of not more than six months, or both.
-The bill was hastily advanced in response to a dwarf-tossing contest that was held at Leopard's Lounge in Windsor, Ontario, with a dwarf nicknamed "Tripod".
+The bill proposed a fine of not more than $5,000 and/or imprisonment of not more than six months.
+The bill was hastily advanced in response to a dwarf-tossing contest that was held at Leopard's Lounge in Windsor, Ontario with a dwarf nicknamed "Tripod".

 France

 The mayor of the small French town of Morsang-sur-Orge prohibited dwarf-tossing.
 The case went through the appeal chain of administrative courts to the Conseil d'État, which found that an administrative authority could legally prohibit dwarf-tossing on grounds that the activity did not respect human dignity and was thus contrary to public order.
 It raised legal questions as to what was admissible as a motive for an administrative authority to ban an activity for motives of public order, especially as the conseil did not want to include "public morality" in public order.
 The ruling was taken by the full assembly and not a smaller panel—proof of the difficulty of the question.
 The conseil ruled similarly in another case between an entertainment company and the city of Aix-en-Provence.

-The United Nations Human Rights Committee decided on 26 July 2002, that the ban was not discriminatory with respect to dwarfs.
+The United Nations Human Rights Committee decided on 26 July 2002 that the ban was not discriminatory with respect to dwarfs.
 It ruled that the ban could be considered as "necessary to protect public order, which brings into play considerations of human dignity".

 Nevertheless, dwarf-tossing is not prohibited outright in France.
 The Conseil d'État decided that a public authority could use gross infringement on human dignity as a motive of public order to cancel a spectacle, and that dwarf-tossing constituted such a gross infringement.
 However, it is up to individual authorities to make specific decisions regarding prohibition.